Meet the Team

 Leon Chamberlain LCSW-298

-Leon was born and raised on a ranch near Douglas, Wyoming graduating from Converse County High School in 1970.
+Leon was born and raised on a ranch near Douglas, Wyoming, graduating from Converse County High School in 1970.
 Before getting his Master's in Social Work, he worked as a police officer and equipment operator in the coal and uranium mines.
-He left the mining industry and spent the next eighteen years as a Journeyman Field Mechanic for Philips Petroleum.
+He left the mining industry and spent the next eighteen years as a Journeyman Field Mechanic for Phillips Petroleum.

 After receiving his licensure, he was employed by the Veterans Administration Vet Center, as a combat veterans’ counselor, for twelve years, group facilitator for Domestic Violence Groups for twenty-three years, Women’s groups, 13 years at the Wyoming Women’s Center in Lusk, WY and has a private practice, Grace Hope and Healing Counseling in Casper Wyoming.
-From 2009-2010, he served as a mental health counselor in the Army in Active-Duty deployment in Kuwait and Iraq.
+From 2009 to 2010, he served as a mental health counselor in the Army during Active duty deployment in Kuwait and Iraq.
 He served as a mental health counselor for the Wyoming Army National Guard from 2006 to 2015.
 He has a combined work history, pre-licensure, and license in human services of over thirty-one years.
-Leon serves ABC as a Consultant offering Domestic Violence Groups and Assessments through Telehealth.
+Leon provides the Better Outcomes group, which builds emotional regulation skills and meets the courts’ criteria for those convicted of Domestic Violence offenses.

 Bryan Peltier Ph.D.